 If you successfully pass the online test and reach the required standard with your application form, you will receive an invitation by email to your pre-recorded interview.
-This will include a link to access your interview at any time during a 3-day period.
+This involves you recording your answers to certain questions.
+You will have a limited time in which to do this.
+Your email invitation will include a link to access your interview at any time during a 3-day period.
 You will also receive an alert in your Application Centre and via SMS if you enabled this communication option with us.

 Yes, you will be asked the question and you will have a minute to think about your answer and then a further 3 minutes to record it.